WrestleMania XXVIII: Preliminary matches

-The penultimate match saw WWE Champion CM Punk defend the title against Chris Jericho; However, John Laurinaitis told Punk backstage before the match that if Punk were to get disqualified, he would lose the title.
+The penultimate match saw CM Punk defend the WWE Championship against Chris Jericho.
+However, John Laurinaitis told Punk backstage before the match that if Punk were to get disqualified, he would lose the title.
 Jericho immediately started attacking Punk.
 Jericho taunted and slapped Punk, trying to provoke him into getting Punk disqualified.
 Jericho grabbed a chair and attempted to hit him but Punk quickly cleared the chair and continued on with the match.
 Punk then successfully connected the GTS, only for a near fall.
 Punk then applied the Anaconda Vise, forcing Jericho to crawl through and was able to tip the rope.
 Punk missed the Turnbuckle Shining Wizard, which Jericho countered with a roll-up for a near fall.
 Jericho caught by Punk with a dropkick, then Punk prepared for a GTS, which Jericho noticed and he fled to the outside of the ring.
 The match began as Jericho was able to apply several Clothesline, followed by a seated dropkick.
 Jericho went for his signature submission, Walls of Jericho, but Punk countered.
 Punk missed the running knee as Jericho hit him with an unexpected 'Codebreaker' for a near fall.
-At the match's climax, Punk reversed Jericho's 'Walls of Jericho' into the Anaconda Vise, forcing Jericho to submit.
+At the match's climax, Punk won the match by reversing Jericho's Walls of Jericho into the Anaconda Vise, forcing Jericho to submit.

 In a filler segment, Brodus Clay came out with his background dancers, Cameron and Naomi, followed by a group of dancers.
 Clay then presumably called his "momma", after which, Clay's "momma" came out and started dancing with rest of the other dancers.

 Main event

 The main event pitted John Cena and The Rock in a match billed "Once In A Lifetime".
-Cena and Rock viciously went back-and-forth with each other throughout the match.
+Cena and The Rock viciously went back-and-forth with each other throughout the match.
 During the course of the match, The Rock kicked out of two Attitude Adjustments, Cena out of a Rock Bottom and People's Elbow.
-When Cena attempted a People's Elbow on The Rock, he ran into another Rock Bottom, which allowed The Rock to pick up the win.
+When Cena attempted a People's Elbow on The Rock, throwing his sweatband in the crowd in similar fashion to The Rock, he ran into another Rock Bottom from The Rock, which allowed The Rock to pin Cena and pick up the win.